MicrosoftDocs/Devices-docs/surface-hub/create-and-test-a-device-account-surface-hub.md

 The Surface Hub requirements for ActiveSync policies in your organization are as follows:

 - There can't be any global policies that block synchronization of the resource mailbox that's being used by the Surface Hub's device account.
-If there is such a blocking policy, you need to add the Surface Hub as an allowed device.
+If there's such a blocking policy, you need to add the Surface Hub as an allowed device.
 - You must set a mobile device mailbox policy where the **PasswordEnabled** setting is set to False.
 Other mobile device mailbox policy settings aren't compatible with the Surface Hub.

 ## Allowing the DeviceID